Seeed-Studio/wiki-documents/docs/Spartan-Edge-Accelerator-Board.md

 ### Arduino shield Mode

-In this wiki, we use Seeeduino V4.2, you can also use Arduino UNO, there are fully compatible with each other.
+In this wiki, we use Seeeduino V4.2, you can also use Arduino UNO, they are fully compatible with each other.

 #### Hardware